With its gorgeous beaches, guarantee of sunshine and wide-range of affordable resorts Spain has long been the UK’s favourite holiday destination.

 Each country has its own entry requirements, so it's important to check these before travelling out of the UK.

-From 19 July, fully-vaccinated UK residents and under 18s will no longer need to quarantine when returning from amber list countries.
+As of 19 July, fully-vaccinated UK residents and under 18s will no longer need to quarantine when returning from amber list countries.

 Is Spain on the green list?